Canon XT vs Sony RX100 II

 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XT does not provide wifi capability.

-Both the XT and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the XT and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XT and RX100 II can be found, respectively, in the Canon XT Manual (free pdf) or the online Sony RX100 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon XT or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.